 options, and forex from one place.

-this tool.
+TradeStation is one of the very few online brokers offering automated trading.
 Firm's technical analysis and back-testing software has been recognized as the most popular

 among futures traders for many years.
 The order entry and execution part of the software makes TradeStation a

 superior product.
 All the tools are fully customizable.